 - Artis Zoo: if you want to visit a zoo, go to Artis Zoo.

 Day trips from Amsterdam

-If you have more days in Amsterdam or you want to spend less than 3 days in Amsterdam, you can also do great day trips from Amsterdam.
+If you have more days in Amsterdam and you want to see more of the Netherlands, you can do a couple of day trips from Amsterdam.
 We recommend the following day trips from Amsterdam.
-There is no best choice, each day trip from this list has something unique.
+Read more information about the specific tour via the links.

 - Giethoorn: this is also called the Venice of the Netherlands, a super beautiful part of the Netherlands!

 - Zaanse Schans, Volendam, Edam, and Windmills: ideal if you want to get to know the Dutch landscape.
 You will also visit two authentic villages.

 - Rotterdam, Delft and The Hague: three other cities in Amsterdam that all have something unique.